maybeApple/ppg_project/weekplan/week2-4.md

 # Week 2-4 Deliverable Report

 This report covers only Week 2, Week 3, and Week 4 deliverables from `new_plan.docx`.
-It does not summarize Week 1 or plan Week 5+ work.

 ## Scope